Did you know you’re likely practicing Montessori parenting without realizing it? Here are 12 ways you’re using the Montessori methods at home.

 But I had never rigidly followed the Montessori way of living.
-For instance, I put my kids to sleep in cribs, and had them eat in high chairs—both that, for the true Montessori fan, would likely be a no-no.
+For instance, I put my kids in cribs and high chairs—both that, for the true Montessori fan, would be a no-no.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-I may have used cribs and high chairs, but I’ve also bought furniture and toys that are conducive for my kids to comfortably use on their own.
+I may have used cribs and high chairs, but I’ve also bought furniture and toys that were conducive for my kids to comfortably use on their own.

-For instance, we have a set of child-sized table and chairs that are perfectly suited for my kids to sit and use.
+For instance, we had a set of toddler-sized table and chairs that were perfectly suited for them to sit and use.
 I’m also a fan of creating an environment safe for kids to explore, baby-proofing every room so they have the freedom and safety to explore on their own.

 You likely do the same in your home.

-Perhaps you’ve drilled a hook low enough on a wall for your child to easily hang his coat.
-Or maybe you installed a pretend kitchen he can use to “cook” alongside you (this is the one we have).
-You might have even created a drawer of snacks he can easily reach and help himself to come snack time.
+You’ve drilled a hook low enough on a wall for your child to easily hang her coat or installed a pretend kitchen she can use to “cook” alongside you.
+You might have even created a drawer of snacks she can easily reach and help herself to come snack time.

 The idea behind all this?
 That kids thrive in an environment suited for them, not for adults.
 This is why you’ll find child-sized chairs and tables in preschools, or that their paintings are displayed at their eye level, not ours.